-The first step in writing an effective business plan is to understand what a business plan is, what type if information is contained in a business plan.
-And also to understand what the benefit of a business plan is to you as an aspiring entrepreneur.
+The initial step in writing an effective business plan is to understand exactly what a business plan is.
+The type of information that is contained in a business plan and also to understand what the benefit of a business plan is to you as an aspiring entrepreneur.

-A business plan is a formal document that details the goals of a business, the strategy that will be used to achieve those goals.
-The purpose of writing a business plan is to provide you, the entrepreneur with a crystal clear picture of the likelihood of success for your business in a rapid and ever fluctuating dynamic business environment
+A business plan is a formal document that details the goals of a business and the strategy that will be used to achieve those goals.
+The purpose of writing a business plan is to provide you, the entrepreneur, with a clear picture and the likelihood of success for your business in a rapid, ever fluctuating dynamic business environment.

-A business plan essentially is a roadmap for your business; it tells the story of why your business exists (vision)?
-It speaks of what your business want to achieve (mission), and of speaks of how your business plans to achieve its vision and mission (strategy).
+A business plan essentially is a roadmap for your business; it tells the story of why your business exists (vision).
+It speaks of what your business want to achieve (mission) and how your business plans to achieve its vision and mission (strategy).

 The general outline for a Business Plan is:

-· The cover page – should include the company name and logo
+* The cover page – includes the company name and logo.

-· Industry analysis – trends demand outlook, barriers to entry and growth, impact of innovation and technology, impact of economy, government and financial health of the industry.
+* Industry analysis – trends and demand outlook, barriers to entry and growth, impact of innovation and technology, impact of economy, government and financial health of the industry.

-· Market analysis – understanding your target market, its demographics
+* Market analysis – understanding your target market and its demographics.

-· Marketing strategy – details how you plan to sell your products/services, how you plan to promote your product/services in an effort to attract potential customers.
-The strategy describes your product, the pricing methods used, how you plan to distribute you product/services and in which locations, also includes the different marketing communication tools (e.g.PR, Advertising, Events and sponsorships) that will enable you to reach your potential customers.
+* Marketing strategy – details how you plan to sell your products/services.
+How you plan to promote your product/services in an effort to attract potential customers.
+The strategy describes your product, the pricing methods used, how you plan to distribute you product/services and in which locations.
+It also includes the different marketing communication tools (e.g.PR, Advertising, Events and sponsorships) that will enable you to reach your potential customers.

-· Management and operations plan – organizational structure, roles and responsibilities , and support (professional services)
+* Management and operations plan – organizational structure, roles, responsibilities and support (professional services).

-· Financial plan – Is there to provide a reliable and detailed financial breakdown of costs, revenue, profit, cash-flow projections
+* Financial plan – this is there to provide a reliable and detailed financial breakdown of costs, revenue, profit and cash-flow projections.

-· Supporting documentation and supporting documentation – any research from primary and secondary research sources that provide a factual basis for the business plan.
+* Supporting documentation – any supporting research from primary and secondary sources that provide a factual basis for the business plan.